 In ITU-T, a new edition was Consented in 2019-03: (06/19, Edition 13) Approved 2019-06-13, and published 2019-09-06.

-Work item 4: Issue a request to start work on a new edition; issue a WD for SEI for annotated regions and shutter interval.
+Work item 4: It was initially planned to issue a request to start work on a new edition and issue a WD for SEI messages for annotated regions and shutter interval.
 Target Consent in 2021-04.
-Include corrections.
-Persistence flag?
-Yes.
-Add this into the corrections (also make sure the semantics allows cancellation of individual objects to be repeated). [possibly defer request]
+This should include corrections, including a persistence flag.
+It was agreed to add this into the corrections (also make sure the semantics allows cancellation of individual objects to be repeated).
+The request was later deferred to be issued at the next meeting.

 Policies of ITU-T and ISO/IEC and possible consequences for JCT-VC were noted